 Ingredients

 Mango: This tropical flavor bomb is rich in vitamins and minerals that elevate energy levels and reduce the risk of chronic diseases.
-Organic is the way to go for maximum benefits.

 Ginger: Fresh ginger adds a spicy kick and offers anti-inflammatory properties and digestive perks.
-We recommend organic for the best nutritional value.

-See recipe card for quantities.
+See the recipe card for a full list of ingredients and quantities.

-1. After washing, chopping, and peeling all produce, add kale, spinach, ginger, lemon juice, and water to your high-speed blender and blend until more room is available in the blender.
+Step 1: After washing, chopping, and peeling all produce, add kale, spinach, ginger, lemon juice, and water to your high-speed blender and blend until more room is available in the blender.

 Hint: Using frozen bananas instead of ice is a great way to ensure a cold and frosty treat!
 We freeze our bananas when they become overripe and they work wonderfully in smoothies!